Intraocular pressure (IOP) measurement; Glaucoma test; Goldmann applanation tonometry (GAT)

-A second method uses a handheld device shaped like a pencil.
+A second method uses a handheld device shaped like a pen.
 You are given numbing eye drops to prevent any discomfort.
 The device touches the surface of the cornea and instantly records eye pressure.

 The last method is the noncontact method (air puff).
 In this method, your chin rests on a device similar to a slit lamp.